 RETAIL SALES AND USE TAX.
 The State first levied a retail sales tax and a corresponding use tax on taxable uses of certain services and personal property in 1935.
-Counties, cities, and certain other municipal corporations in the State are also authorized to levy various sales and use taxes.
-Neither the State nor local governments in the State collect an income tax.
+Counties, cities, and certain other municipal corporations

-Varying slightly due to local city levies, a sales and use tax is currently charged at a rate of between 10.0% and 10.2% on all gross retail sales in the County within the boundaries of the Central Puget Sound Regional Transit Authority ("Sound Transit") and at rates of between 8.6% and 8.9% outside such boundaries.
+Varying slightly due to local city levies, the sales and use tax rate charged on all gross retail sales in the County, as of April 1, 2022, is between 10.1% and 10.3% within the boundaries of the Central Puget Sound Regional Transit Authority ("Sound Transit") and between 8.7% and 9.0% outside such boundaries.
 The bulk of the revenue from the sales and use tax goes to the State (a levy rate of 6.5%) and to Sound Transit (a levy rate of 1.4%).
-Of the remainder, 0.9% is allocated to the County to support public transit, 0.15% is allocated to the County in incorporated areas or 1.0% to the County in unincorporated areas to support general government operations, 0.1% is allocated to the County for criminal justice programs, and 0.1% is allocated to the County for the purpose of providing new or expanded chemical dependency or mental health treatment services and for the operation of new or expanded therapeutic court programs.
+Of the remainder, 0.9% is allocated to the County to support public transit, 0.15% is allocated to the County in incorporated areas or 1.0% to the County for criminal justice programs, 0.1% is allocated to the County for the purpose of providing new or expanded chemical dependency or mental health treatment services and for the operation of new or expanded therapeutic court programs, and 0.1% is allocated to cities and the County for affordable housing services.

 In the 2019 Regular Session, the State Legislature approved and the Governor signed Substitute House Bill 1406 (codified at RCW 82.14.540), authorizing cities and counties in the State to impose a local sales and use tax for the acquisition, construction, or rehabilitation of affordable housing or facilities providing supportive housing, for the operations and maintenance costs of affordable or supportive housing, and for certain cities and counties, providing rental assistance to tenants.
 The tax may be imposed for a period not to exceed 20 years and is credited against sales and use taxes collected by the State within the city or county imposing the tax.
 The sales and use tax available to participating cities under RCW 82.14.540 may be imposed at a rate of 0.0073% or, if a participating city has enacted one or more of certain voter-approved taxes designated in the statute as qualifying local taxes, at a rate of 0.0146%.
 In unincorporated areas of a county or within the corporate limits of a nonparticipating city, a county may impose the tax at a rate of 0.0146%.
 Within the corporate limits of any participating city without a qualifying local tax, a county may impose the tax at a rate of 0.0073%.
 County Ordinance No. 18973 (codified at K.C.C.
 4A.501), adopted in 2019, imposed the sales and use tax under RCW 82.14.540 beginning July 29, 2020, within the unincorporated area of the County and within the limits of any nonparticipating city located in the County at the rate of 0.0146%, and within the limits of any participating city that is not levying a qualifying local tax, at the rate of 0.0073%.
-The County intends to use a portion of the revenue derived from this sales and use tax to make debt service payments on County bonds to be issued for purposes permitted under RCW 82.14.540, including without limitation the 2021C Bonds, but such revenue has not been pledged for such purpose.
-See "Use of Proceeds-Purpose."
+The County intends to use a portion of the revenue derived from this sales and use tax to make debt service payments on County bonds to be issued for purposes permitted under RCW 82.14.540, but such revenue has not been pledged for such purpose.